omega128/apwd/README.md

-# apwd
+# itc210-theme
-A webpage for the Alliance of People With DisAbilities
+A wordpress theme for the Alliance of People With DisAbilities